aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Fetch async data, suspense

 - Fullscreen code
-- ContactPage: make component async "contactPage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx and error thrown from server with error.tsx
+- ContactPage: Typisk useffect, many ways to write this, which is a also a problem.
+Make component async "contactPage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx and error thrown from server with error.tsx
 - Hover type:any, now use db function directly instead of fetch since we are already on the server.
 Automatic type safety without tRPC etc, hover type contact

 ## Use Server Functions and transitions (Actions)